 Buying a Cut Berber made of Nylon is the best way to go if you want a carpet to last long time.
-Usually the main color is off white with earth tones, with some very colorful with flecks of colors like deep blues, bright reds and vibrant greens.
-An excellent choice for most homeowners and it hides footprints and vacuum marks well.
+Usually the main color is off white with earth tones, with some very colorful flecks of color including deep blues, bright reds and vibrant greens.

 Level Loop Styles

+Commercial Level Loop has small loops and Commercial Cut Pile is a short napped plush style of carpet.
 Both styles are usually made from Polypropylene also known as Olefin.
-Nylon is usually a more costly option.
+Nylon is available but is a more costly option.

 Commercial carpets are designed to tolerate heavy traffic.
 Even when made from Olefin, looped styles tend to wear like iron.
 Why? because the loops are very small and tightly packed together.
 The low pile height and high density is what makes commercial grade carpet last such a long time and tolerate heavy foot-traffic.